Takahashi Kentaro Style: Building a Body for Kendo

 All Japan Championships: 10 minutes per match

-Takahashi : "For example, if you want to win the All Japan Championships, the average length of one match is about 10 minutes.
+Takahashi"For example, if you want to win the All Japan Championships, the average length of one match is about 10 minutes.
 So, to win, you have to fight six times.
-So, to win, you essentially play 60-minute matches, but when you think about whether you can play at top speed for the entire 60 minutes, or whether you might get a little tired and not be able to give 100%, it makes sense that it's advantageous to fight in the final without being tired at all.
-I think it's best to make it to the final without being tired, rather than being tired."
+So, to win, you basically play 60-minute matches, but when you think about whether you can play at top speed for the entire 60 minutes, or whether you might get a little tired and not be able to give 100%, it goes without saying that it's advantageous to fight in the final when you're not tired at all.
+I think it's best to make it to the final when you're not tired, rather than tired."

 ──So that's the minimum level to aim for to be number one in Japan.